matt-mcg-pw/articles/gil/main.md

   - Matplotlib for graphing

 ### Debugging
+- Idiom for passing thread data through chain / decorators to do this
 - ipython
   - Needs some lines of debug code to file
 - rpdb
 - Disassembler

+# NEED ANSWERS
+- Interpreter is not thread safe:
+  - ~~How is memory accessed for each thread when GIL is held~~
+    - All python threads have access to all memory in python process
+  - How does Python know what section of memory to read from
+    - PyThreadState is saved, whats in this object
+    - Does it have memory state snapshot for thread
+    - Does a thread create its own stacks
+      - Data stack
+      - Instruction stack

 # Random Notes